michalkonecny/polypaver/paver-todo.md

         * DONE migrate to Google Code

-        * polish it up
+        * DONE polish it up

     * wiki on how to work with the PP format

-        * add grammar for pp input language
+        * grammar for pp input language

-		* MAYBE add examples (one simple one hard or one with a simple and a hard conclusion?)
+		* add examples (one simple one hard or one with a simple and a hard conclusion?)

         * how to prove them using PolyPaver